mui/mui-x/docs/data/date-pickers/date-time-field/date-time-field.md

 # Date field

-<p class="description">The date time field let the user select a date and a time with the keyboard.</p>
+<p class="description">The date time field lets the user select a date and a time with the keyboard.</p>

 :::warning
 This component is unstable.